Panel of switches.

 2. Identify Improvement Opportunities

-Based upon the findings from the preliminary analysis, improvement opportunities are identified for further exploration (Audit Level 2).
+Based on the findings oft the preliminary analysis, improvement opportunities are identified for further exploration (Audit Level 2).
 These targeted opportunities are reviewed in more detail.
-More data is collected from the plant, and preliminary ROIs are calculated for the potential solutions in this step.
+More data is collected from the plant, and preliminary ROIs are calculated for the potential solutions.

 Once this is collected, the improvements that pass the ROI test are designed in detail, a comprehensive cost analysis is performed, and go-no-go decisions are made (Audit Level 3).